 Run System Restore in Safe Mode

-This is the most effective method work for most Windows users who experience System restore did not complete successfully.
+This is the most effective method work for most Windows users who experience System restore did not completed successfully.
 Safe Mode starts your PC with a minimum set of drivers and applications.
-And you may not see the problems when using System Restore through Safe Mode if driver or software conflict causing the issue.
+And you may not see the problems when using System Restore through Safe Mode if driver or software conflict causes the issue.

 To Start Windows 10 in Safe Mode:

 - Press Windows key + R, type msconfig and click ok,

 - Move to the Boot tab and then check the “Safe Boot” option.

 - Click “OK” and restart your computer to start windows in safe mode.

 Note: In order to boot Windows in “Normal Mode” again, you have to uncheck the “Safe Boot” option.

 Now perform a system restore, To do this

 - Press Windows Key + R and type sysdm.cpl then hit enter.